kirklinT/Activity-Tracker/README.md

 # Activity-Tracker
-The Activity Tracker app is a desktop application which will enable the user to see statistics related to his activities.
-User could connect his/her smart device to import the data.
+The Activity Tracker app is a desktop application which will enable the user to see statistics related to their activities.
+Users can connect their smart device to import the data.

 The application is being developed by
 - Kirklin Taylor, Nayandip Banerjee, Roank Parmar, and Sahil Salma.